CalmDownKarm/perpetualwhitebelt/_posts/2018-06-26-clustering.md

 layout: post
 categories: python, datascience, word2vec, clustering
 ---
+# Todo
+ - Insert quick note about word2vec and how it works
+ - Evaluate lda2vec, can you build your own version using fasttext vectors since 45% of the words in your text are outside the word2vec trained vocabulary?
+ - If not, can you use the underlying idea in some way? (essentially using LDA to convert wordvectors into concept/sentence vectors)
+ - gensim has a doc2vec which might do a quick and dirty clustering for me.

 This is mostly placeholder, since this project isn't complete yet, however - The rough outline of how this works so far